 Merely reciting that Civil Code section 1542 is waived, or that the releasing party intends to waive unknown claims, is not sufficient.
 There must be independent evidence that the releasing party intended to release unknown claims.
 [McCray v.
 Casual Comer, Inc. (C.D.
 Cal.
 1992) 812 F.Supp.
 1046.]
 The contract drafter should include separate lines for initials or signatures by the parties to the waiver, indicating their acknowledgment of Civil Code section 1542 waiver, along with a statement that the releasing party is aware of the meaning of the statute and intends, by signing the release, to assume the risk of then-existing but as yet unknown claims.

 Having the injured party sign a release of unknown claims is very important.
 Without having such a release, the litigation may never end.
-By signing and releasing claims that are unknown to him at the time you signed the settlement agreement, he will not be able to bring another lawsuit once he becomes aware of a condition that had not yet manifested at the time he signed the settlement release.
+By signing and releasing claims that are unknown to him at the time he signed the settlement agreement, he will not be able to bring another lawsuit once he becomes aware of a condition that had not yet manifested at the time he signed the settlement release.
 The releasing party may, however, void a settlement release agreement by showing he was induced to grant the release by fraud, mistake, or undue influence.
 [Kaufman & Broad-South Bay v, Unisys Corp.
 (N.D.
 Cal.
 1993) 822 F. Supp.
 1468.]